SeisComP/common/apps/gui/descriptions/global_gui.rst

    Instead of drawing points, lines or polygons, the given icon is rendered for each vertex of a feature.
 If the string starts on a ``/`` it is interpreted as an absolute path else it is resolved relative to the directory containing the vector data.
-The image is scaled to :confval:`symbol.size` if it is larger than zero otherwise the origin size is being used.
+The image is scaled to :confval:`symbol.size` if ``size`` is larger than zero otherwise the original image size is used.

 .. confval:: symbol.icon.hotspot.x